kampaitees/C-programs/README.md

-# C-programs and some python programs are also present here.
+# C-programs and some python programs are present here.